 Each rubric was scored independently of the others using a 0–3 scale that describe levels of potential quality, usefulness, or alignment (Weak – 0, Limited – 1, Strong – 2, Superior – 3).

-Of all the rubrics, Rubric V: Quality of Technological Interactivity, tended to score the lowest.
+Of all the rubrics, Rubric V: Quality of Technological Interactivity, was the most challenging to review.
 In this rubric, interactivity is not defined as technology in general but rather a measure of how the object responds to the user and behaves differently based on what the user does.
-Resources from CK12, Curriki, and Saylor scored well on this scale.
+Resources from CK–12 and Georgia Virtual Learning scored well on this scale.
 Using this particular rubric with the math review posed a challenge related to grain size of the resource.
 While Rubric V works perfectly well with one interactive element, it is challenging to apply to a unit where there are multiple elements, with varying degrees of interactivity.
 To complicate matters, most often these elements were not created by the same group that developed the base curricula, instead being aggregated from multiple sources.

 Reviewers were asked to write a short narrative providing an assessment of each of the resources they reviewed.
 They were instructed to cite evidence from the resource that supported their comments about areas needing adaptation.
 Additionally, they provided suggestions for changes that would help improve alignment.